See Also

 45. How to Add Genre Conventions to Your Scene Outline

-46. Story Outline Scene Types and Nests
+46. Scene Types and Nests and How to Use Them

 48. The Internal Story Engine